-When visiting Atlanta, it’s easy to spend all your free time exploring downtown and its many attractions.
-But the city is really the sum of its neighborhoods, each with distinct identities, parks and activities.
+When visiting Atlanta, it’s easy to spend all your free time exploring downtown, its many attractions, and museums.
+But the city is really the sum of its neighborhoods, each with distinct identities, parks, and activities.
 Here is your guide to the top ten neighborhoods in Atlanta and what makes them so unique.

 Old Fourth Ward

 Located just east of downtown, OFW was the birthplace of Civil Rights icon Dr. Martin Luther King, Jr. Stroll down Auburn Avenue — the heart of what was once the wealthiest African-American neighborhood in the country and the site of King’s childhood home — as well as Ebenezer Baptist Church and the Martin Luther King, Jr. National Historic Site, a museum and memorial dedicated to King and his work.
 The neighborhood boasts a vibrant nightlife with bars like the irreverent Sister Louisa’s Church of the Ping-Pong Emporium and jazz club Cafe Circa as well as some of the city’s most celebrated restaurants, including Staplehouse, named the country’s best restaurant by Bon Appétit in 2016.
 The neighborhood is bordered on the west by the Historic Fourth Ward Park, home to a world-class skate park, athletic fields, a 2-acre lake, playground, splash pad, outdoor amphitheater and access to the popular Eastside Trail.